Top 10 things to do in Arizona

 Famed for its red sandstone formations, which gives the park its name, Red Rock is the home of giants, such as: Cathedral Rock and Oak Creek Canyon, that both stand as testament to the dramatic natural beauty of life in Arizona.
 The park is dedicated to providing visitors and locals with information about the environment and how preserving creeks, rocks and forests, is vitally important for sustaining the natural world.
 With several sightings of animals, including: cougars, deer, coyote and otter, this is a great location for lovers of natural history and any Twitchers will be overjoyed to discover the park has been designated as an Important Bird Area.

 There can’t be many more natural land masses that hold such legendary status across the globe and if you’re searching for some of the most jaw-dropping photograph moments then right here is where you find them.
 Still inhabited by the indigenous people and attracting myriad visitors every year, the Grand Canyon presents a fascinating insight into both Native American culture and the sheer brilliance of nature.
 There are loads of activities in the area and if you fancy trying the Skywalk then prepare yourself for some incredible views.
 Alternatives to ‘stepping off the ledge’ include: helicopter rides, white-water-rafting and trekking tours so, prepare yourself for adventure and don’t forget your camera.

-Further reading: Discover the top 10 things to do in Grand Canyon National Park - one of the world's 'must visit' locations.
+Top 10 things to do in Grand Canyon National Park